Shoulder of Mutton Hill (steep, fine view) and a very walker friendly pub

 Note: There are no refreshment stops on the short circular walk.
 Do not take the detour to the Harrow Inn described in the book, as this is along a private road and pedestrian access is not now permitted.

-Longer option: Petersfield to Alton: the Petersfield to Selborne or Alton pdf link at the top of this page gives instructions to link this walk with Selborne, the lunch stop on Book 2 Walk 10 Alton Circular.
-It is 13.2km (8.2 miles) to Selborne and on Mondays to Fridays you can get bus no 38 from there to Petersfield.
+Longer option: Petersfield to Alton: the Petersfield to Selborne or Alton pdf link at the top of this page gives instructions to link this walk with Selborne, the lunch stop on Alton Circular walk, also on this website.
+It is 13.2km (8.2 miles) from Petersfield to Selborne and on Mondays to Fridays you can get bus no 38 from there to Petersfield.
 Otherwise it is another 10.7km (6.6 miles) to walk on from Selborne to Alton using the afternoon route of the Alton Circular walk, making a total walk from Petersfield of 23.9km (14.8 miles).

 |Saturday Walkers Club||